gtfintechlab/Universal-NFT-Vector-Database/README.md

 ### Environment Variables

 You will also need to add an enviornment file for this project.
-Please contact Samrat to obtain this environment variable; Directories with an .env file:
+Directories with an .env file:

 - `python_server/src/`
 - `client/`